nvi-inc/fs-vgos/fs-vgos.md

 > for different stations, maybe using something besides "gather", have
 > tried it at GGAO?

-> **DH:** I don't know enough about this.
-Maybe I need to ask
-> Katie.
-Comments from other stations might be needed here.

 ```tcsh
 ssh mark6a
 gather /mnt/disks/<slot>/*/data/<filename>.vdif –o <filename>.vdif